Ipswich Tramways

-Ipswich Tramway operated a horse-drawn tramway service in Ipswich between 1880 and 1903.
+Ipswich Tramways operated a horse-drawn tramway service in Ipswich between 1880 and 1903.

 History

 Ipswich's horse tramway started services on 13 October 1880 from a depot located at the junction of Quadling Street and New Cardinal Street.
 It was operated and owned by Simon Armstrong Graham.
 The line ran from Cornhill in the town centre, via Princes Street, to Ipswich railway station.
 There was a branch line to Brooks Hall, via Portman Road and Norwich Road.

-The Ipswich Tramway Company took ownership in 1881, under the Ipswich Tramways Act 1881 (44 & 45 Vict. c. cix).
+The Ipswich Tramways Company took ownership in 1881, under the Ipswich Tramways Act 1881 (44 & 45 Vict. c. cix).
 An extension to the system was constructed between Cornhill and Brooks Hall, via Westgate Street and St Matthews Street.
 In 1884 there was a further extension from Cornhill to Derby Road railway station.

 Closure

 The company was bought by Ipswich Corporation on 1 November 1901 who modernised and electrified the service and it restructured the organisation as Ipswich Corporation Tramways on 23 November 1903.